dwalend/Disentangle/README.md

 ### Performance

 I've used a profiler to quench hotspots where I could find ways to speed up algorithms.
 I've [measured performance](http://dwalend.github.io/blog/2015/11/10/Easy-Parallel/) on graphs with up to 16384 nodes on an ec2 r3.8xlarge.
 (Don't start a machoflops digression.
-I just wanted to check the algorithms' time complexity.
-I'm not that interested in playing.)
+I just wanted to check the algorithms' time complexity.)

 ## Using Disentangle